dNationCloud/kubernetes-monitoring/docs/AWS_doc.md

 At the end of this step, you will have deployed dNation Kubernetes Monitoring on your EKS cluster.

-The next step is to deploy dNation Kubernetes Monitoring on your EKS cluster.
+The next step is to deploy dNation Kubernetes Monitoring on your EKS cluster using AWS repository, which you obtained in a previous step.
 The easiest way to do this is with a Helm chart.

 Follow these steps: